New AACSB Accredited MS Accountancy Degree

-In addition to the requirements for admission to Marshall University’ Graduate College, applicants must either have:
+In addition to the requirements for admission to Marshall University’ Graduate College, applicants must have one of the following:

 All students admitted to the program will complete the following undergraduate courses with a C or better.
 Students who have completed equivalent courses as a part of their undergraduate degree will receive credit for this requirement.
 Those who have not completed the courses will complete them as a part of the degree requirements.

 - ACC 311 Intermediate Accounting I

 - ACC 341 Accounting Information Systems

 - ACC 348 Federal Taxation